Basic rules and guidelines for your presentation

 Final project

-First, let me explain how the process of your selection of a paper will work.
+First, let me explain how the process of your selection of a book chapter or paper will work.

 Lack of planning by you will not constitute an emergency for me.